NatasaMiric/pp3-tic-tac-toe/README.md

 Bug | Status | Fix
 ----|--------|-----
-My game did not want to check who wins | Resolved | Instead of using only set(w).issubset(set(COMPUTER_SELECTION), I added any() function to that so it could iterate through my lists and find a wining combination that matches the players selections.
+My game did not want to check who wins | Resolved | Instead of using only set(w).issubset(set(COMPUTER_SELECTION), I added any() function to that so it could iterate through my lists and find a winning combination that matches the player's selections.
 When the player chose to restart the game, the filled board from the previous round would be displayed | Resolved | I only emptied the board variable but user selection and computer selection variables had to be emptied as well.

 ### Remaining Bugs